-Emmaüs Protective Workshop for adult disabled has approximately 140 beneficiaries receiving daily therapeutic stimulation and care.
-48 Beneficiaries live in the hostel on the premises whereas the rest (about 90 ) attend the activities of the workshops on a daily basis.
+Emmaüs Protective Work Centre for adult disabled has approximately 140 beneficiaries receiving daily therapeutic stimulation and care.
+48 Beneficiaries live in the hostel on the premises whereas the rest (about 90 ) attend the activities of the work areas on a daily basis.
 At Emmaüs our aim is to engage as many disabled individuals from the community as possible, since it means establishing skills, self respect and a good self-esteem throught therapeutic stimulation.
 Parents can work outside in the labour market while their child is being cared for at Emmaüs.
-We even have 1 recovering stroke patient working in the workshops.
+We even have 1 recovering stroke patient working in the work areas.

 48 Residents are being fully cared for 24 hours a day.
 More than two thirds of our residents are over 40 years of age and suffer from declining health.
 More than half of above mentioned residents need daily assistance with personal hygiene.
 The more able and healthy residents do their best to assist, but without much success.
 It is also not fair to make them responsible for their fellow residents!
 The appointment of a general care-giver has greatly provided in this need and this is really an indispensable post!
 Since the general care-giver is also in charge of the laundry, more control and less problems are experienced here and this results in happier residents!
 Since the need for care and supervision has increased, we had to appoint a second care-giver to help with the residents.
 The two care-givers also have to supervise the cleaning of the resident’s rooms.
 They are suppose to be self supportive and clean their rooms on their own, but due to declining health, this is not possible regarding all the residents.